webqit/webflo/README.md

         └── index.html
   ```

-  > This is Server-Side Rendering, and it happens when the incoming request includes `text/html` in its `Accept` header.
+  > This is Server-Side Rendering, and it happens when the incoming request matches `text/html` in its `Accept` header.

   ```html
   <!--